tenshiAMD/phil_locator/README.md

 ## Configuration

-Create an initializer to configure the options as sample below
+Create an initializer `phil_locator.rb` to configure the options, here's a sample provided below

 ```
+PhilLocator.configure do |config|
     # This overrides the default data directory
-PhilLocator.data_root_path = Rails.root.join("data").to_s
+    config.data_root_path = Rails.root.join("data").to_s
+end
 ```

 ## Copyright